universal-ctags/ctags/docs/windows.rst

 	./configure --host=i686-w64-mingw32 --disable-external-sort
 	make

-If you use Autotools you can also do the Units testing with `make units`.
-Some tests fail, that needs to be investigated.
+If you use Autotools you can also do the Units testing with ``make units``.

 Some anti-virus software slows down the build and test process significantly, especially when ``./configure`` is running and during the Units tests.
 In that case it could help to temporarily disable them.
 But be aware of the risks when you disable your anti-virus software.